 To help you get a better understanding of the procedure, here are a few things you should know about eyebrow microblading:

 The eyebrow microblading procedure requires the technician to work with a tool with a needle at the top.
 The needle is made for one-time use only, and after that, it should be discarded.
-Make sure the technician you appoint to get eyebrow microblading treatment follows all health and cleanliness measures and replaces the needle with a new one when it’s your turn.
+Make sure the technician you appoint to get eyebrow microblading session follows all health and cleanliness measures and replaces the needle with a new one when it’s your turn.
 You should be able to feel comfortable with the technician and in the environment of the place.
 Assessing health and hygiene standards is one way to ensure that you would be comfortable during the procedure.

-Like any skin treatment, eyebrow microblading requires you to observe some precautionary measures with your skincare routine.
+Like any skin session, eyebrow microblading requires you to observe some precautionary measures with your skincare routine.
 It would be best to make a consultation appointment with the technician before proceeding with the procedure.
 You can discuss all your skin concerns with them.
 They can also guide you with the preps for the procedure and the aftercare.

 There is little research that suggests that eyebrow microblading has more satisfactory results on people with dry skin than on people with oily skin.
-The technician you choose for the procedure will be more than happy to explain the effectiveness of the treatment based on your skin type.
+The technician you choose for the procedure will be more than happy to explain the effectiveness of the session based on your skin type.

 - Mechanical exfoliation

 After the eyebrow microblading session, you will need to take some aftercare measures, which are similar to aftercare for a tattoo but more extensive.
 You will need to avoid wearing makeup for a few days post-session as the pigment is still settling into the shallow cuts in the skin.
 Avoid picking scabs, tugging, or itching the eyebrow area.
 Avoid saunas, swimming, or any activity that might cause excessive sweating until the area is completely healed.